 | PI match | 40 | Received PI code found in the database on this exact frequency |

-| PS match | 30 | Received PS name matches one of the known PS variants in the database (case-insensitive comparison, original casing preserved for display) |
+| PS match | 30 | Received PS name matches one of the known PS variants in the database.
+If an exact match fails, a fuzzy alphanumeric fallback is used (matching only letters and numbers, ignoring punctuation, hyphens, and spaces). |

 | AF validation | up to 20 | Percentage of alternate frequencies that could be confirmed × 0.20 (e.g. 3/4 AF confirmed = 75% × 0.20 = 15 points) |